Skip to content

 Carer

-A person who provides unpaid support to a partner, family member, friend or neighbour who is ill, struggling or disabled and could not manage without this help.
-This is distinct from a care worker, who is paid to support people.
+A person who provides unpaid support to someone who is ill, struggling or disabled and could not manage without this help. this could be a partner, family member, friend or neighbour.
+A carer is different from a care worker, who is paid to support people.
+Visit Carers pages to find out more.

 Carer’s assessment

-If you are an unpaid carer for a family member or friend, you have the right to discuss with your local council what your own needs are, separate to the needs of the person you care for.
+If you are an unpaid carer for a family member or friend, you have the right to discuss with your local council what your own needs are.
+This is separate to the needs of the person you care for.
 You can discuss anything that you think would help you with your own health or with managing other aspects of your life.
 The council uses this information to decide what help it can offer you.
+Visit our Carers Assessment page for more information.

 Case Coordinator

-Case coordinators are responsible for managing the care of individuals who are receiving assistance from government programs or other social services.
-They help clients access the resources they need to live healthy, productive lives by coordinating their care with a variety of different service providers.
+Case coordinators manage the care of people who get help from government programs or other social services.
+They help clients access the things they need to live healthy, productive lives.
+They will coordinate their care with a variety of different service providers.

 Case coordinators may work directly with clients to ensure that they’re getting the support they need.
-They may also coordinate between clients and service providers to make sure everyone is on the same page about what needs to be done and when it needs to be done by.
+They may also coordinate between clients and service providers.
+They will make sure everyone is on the same page about what needs to be done and when it needs to be done by.

 Case Manager